Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Quavir Soulflayer

-A necromancer who specializes in creating intelligent undead servants from powerful foes
+A necromancer who specializes in creating intelligent undead servants from formidable foes

 Tsabrak Ironheart

-A battle mage who enhances his physical form with metal transmutation magic
+A battle mage who reinforces his physical form with metal transmutation magic

 Vornoth Shadowlance